 Take that much-needed time and space to relax and surround yourself with warmth.
 Light some candles, read a book, maybe your favorite drink of choice – we aren’t here to judge.
 We are here to encourage you!
 As much fun as it is to bathe your baby, mom also needs some tub time!

 Remember the days you used to have the time and energy to cook up your favorite meal?
 You can still do this!
 It’s all about preparation, so even if you chop this or soak that throughout the day or the day before, you can make that dinner you used to adore.
 And you know what?
 If all else fails and you don’t have enough hours in your day, order it in.

 One of the go-to things I like to do is watch my favorite movie.
 I have seen them hundreds of times, but they offer me reassurance and coziness when I require them.
 Maybe your baby won’t settle or is wide awake at 2 am, which means you also are.
 If you want a lazy afternoon or an early night, the choice is yours.

 Start A Hobby

-Every mom is different, but good encouragement for mom can come in the form of a new hobby.
+Every mom is different, but good encouragement for mom can come in a new hobby.
 It doesn’t have to be water-skiing or rock climbing!
-You could try a knitting pattern, or invest in some walking shoes.
+You could try a knitting pattern or invest in some walking shoes.
 You probably don’t imagine so, but there is some time you can put aside each week for you to focus on something new, even if it is that new book you wanted to get your hands on.